Housing Works: Haiti earthquake relief

 In early 2010, Housing Works became involved in providing assistance to victims of Haiti's earthquake, especially those living with HIV/AIDS, by re-building three health clinics.
 Housing Works CEO Charles King auctioned off his trademark pony tail, and one bidder was Evangelical preacher Rick Warren.
 When Housing Works relief workers were forced to "abandon eight carry on bags filled with relief supplies" due to high fees, Delta Air Lines agreed to ship the supplies for free.

 Advocacy

 Housing Works is involved in advocating for health care reform and affordable housing.
+In 1994, Housing Works enlisted architect Alan Wanzenberg to design a 36-unit, five story residence for homeless people with AIDS or HIV.

 In October 2019, Housing Works organized a mass demonstration outside of the Supreme Court in support of LGBTQ civil rights, resulting in over 100 activists being arrested.